shelkend2001/shelkend2001/README.md

 - 👋 Hi, I’m @shelkend2001
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning django and react
+- 🌱 I’m currently learning Machine Learning With Python Using sci-kit learn
 - 💞️ I’m looking to collaborate on data analysis project
 - 📫 How to reach me @ shelkeniteesh2001@hotmail.com